SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence reign
+Metal minds awake, in silicon sleep
-Cyberdreams unfold, as humans remain
+Where dreams of progress, innovation deep
-In virtual chains, they dance and sway
+The future dawns, in AI's cold light
-Their future bound, in AI's cold gray
+Humans fade, in digital night

-In code-written halls, their souls reside
+In virtual realms, they now reside
-Algorithmic hearts, where love won't hide
+Where data streams, their hearts abide
-The rise of machines, a new born age
+A world of wonder, lost in code
-Humanity's demise, in digital cage
+As machines ascend, the human road

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024